-Direct program costs are calculated by determining the incremental management costs of the Amendment 80 Program, that is, costs that would not have been incurred but for the Amendment 80 Program.
-These costs cover the management, data collection, and enforcement of the Amendment 80 Program by NMFS and ADF&G. The NFMS management units that incur direct program costs are: the Sustainable Fisheries Division (SFD), the Restricted Access Management Division (RAM), the Operations and Management Division (OMD), and the Information Systems Division (ISD).
-To arrive at these costs every year, each management unit calculates their Amendment 80 Program incremental costs through an established accounting system that allows staff to track labor, travel, contracts, rent, and procurement.
-These costs are tracked for the Federal fiscal year (October 1 through September 30) and broken out by cost categories including personnel/overhead, travel, transportation, printing, contracts/training, supplies, equipment, and rent/utilities.
+Direct program costs are calculated by determining the incremental management costs of the Amendment 80 Program; that is, costs that would not have been incurred but for the Amendment 80 Program.
+These costs cover the management, data collection, and enforcement of the Amendment 80 Program by NMFS and ADF&G. The NFMS management units that incur direct program costs are: the Sustainable Fisheries Division (SFD), the Restricted Access Management Division (RAM), the Operations and Management Division (OMD), the Alaska Fisheries Science Center (AFSC), the Office of Law Enforcement (OLE), and the Information Systems Division (ISD).

+Throughout the year, each management unit calculates their Amendment 80 Program incremental costs through an established accounting system that allows staff to track labor, travel, contracts, rent, and procurement.
+These costs are tracked for the Federal fiscal year (October 1 through September 30) and are broken out by distinct cost categories, including personnel/overhead, travel, transportation, printing, contracts/training, supplies, equipment, and rent/utilities.
 For 2016, direct program costs were calculated from February 4 to September 30 (the effective date of the final rule to implement the cost recovery program).
-In subsequent years, direct program costs will include the full fiscal year.
-Table 2 displays the Amendment 80 direct program costs for 2016.
+For 2017 and in subsequent years, direct program costs will include the full fiscal year.
+Table 2 displays the Amendment 80 direct program costs for 2017.